Andydiantu/BatSSL/readme.md

 ### Getting started

-1) Install the miniconda for your operating system from [here](https://docs.conda.io/en/latest/miniconda.html)
+1) Install the miniconda for your operating system from [here](https://docs.conda.io/en/latest/miniconda.html).
 2) Download this code from the repository (by clicking on the green button on top right) and unzip it.
 3) Create a new environment and install the required packages:
 `conda env create -f environment.yml`
-`conda activate SSLBAT`
+`conda activate SSLBAT`.

 ## Code Explaination